14 SEO Trends That Will Impact Your Website in 2022

 Page experience refers to a set of signals that measure how users perceive the experience of interacting with a web page beyond its pure information value.
 The ranking signal will base on Google’s Core Web Values (a set of values that measure loading performance, interactivity, and visual stability of a page), in combination with several existing search signals like mobile-friendliness, safe-browsing, HTTPS, and intrusive interstitial guidelines.

 The announcement shouldn’t come too much as a shock; Google is always looking at ways to better enhance the experience of the user online.
-It isn’t a ranking signal yet; however, page experience is set to be one of the largest SEO updates of 2021.
+It isn’t a ranking signal yet; however, page experience is set to be one of the largest SEO updates of the past twelve months.

 The beauty of search engine optimisation is that it is always changing, adapting, and evolving to meet the needs of the search engine giant that is Google.
 With so many elements at play, the industry provides an endless need to continually learn and strategise if you want to come out on top.